LuaJIT: DynASM

-DynASM is a lightweight preprocessor for C which was created for LuaJIT 1.0.0 to make developing the just-in-time compiler easier.
+DynASM is a lightweight preprocessor for C that provides its own flavor of inline assembler, independent of the C compiler.
 DynASM replaces assembly code in C files with runtime writes to a 'code buffer', such that a developer may generate and then evoke code at runtime from a C program.

-DynASM was phased out in LuaJIT 2.0.0 after a complete rewrite of the assembler, but remains in use by the LuaJIT contributors as a better assembly syntax for the LuaJIT interpreter.
+It was created for LuaJIT 1.0.0 to make developing the just-in-time compiler easier.

 DynASM includes a bare-bones C header file which is used at compile time for logic the preprocessor generates.
 The actual preprocessor is written in Lua.